EvictionLab/eviction-lab-website/content/eviction-tracking/albuquerque-nm.md

 Eviction filings in Bernalillo County fell sharply in early 2020.
 While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
 This order remained in effect through March 2022.

-More detail on eviction protections in New Mexico can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/nm/).

 {{</ report_intro >}}